-Once beach season rolls around, a girl’s gotta do what a girl’s gotta do to get that summertime glow going.
+Once beach (or spring break) season rolls around, a girl’s gotta do what a girl’s gotta do to get that summertime glow going.
 And for most of us, that means spray tans.
 Don’t let that one bad (and we mean streaky,orange) experience stop you from giving these bad boys another chance.
-If done right, they can make you look like a bronzed goddess, and when done wrong … well, we already know what that looks like.
-We’re big believers in faking a tan, but before you step in that booth or get yourself airbrushed by a pro, make sure you read up on all the rules!
+If done right, they can make you look like a bronzed goddess.
+We’re big believers in faking a tan, but before you step into that booth, get yourself airbrushed by a pro or try a product on your own, make sure you read up on all the rules, ahead.

 3. Fresh-faced is the way to go.
-Yes, we love makeup, it’s true.
-But, you should not be wearing makeup during your spray session if you plan on tanning your face as well.
-Your foundation will act as a barrier and once you go home to cleanse your face, the solution will go right down the drain too!
-Most places will offer makeup-removing wipes or you can bring some with you (like L’Oréal Paris Sublime Cleansing) if you’re heading to your appointment after work!
+Yes, we love makeup.
+But you should not be wearing makeup during your spray session if you plan on tanning your face as well.
+Your foundation will act as a barrier and once you go home to cleanse your face, the solution will go right down the drain too.
+Most places will offer makeup-removing wipes or you can bring some with you (like the CeraVe Makeup Removing Cleanser Cloths) if you’re heading to your appointment after work.

-7. You’re supposed to moisturize every day after spray tanning.
+7. Moisturize every day after spray tanning.
 After your first shower, start moisturizing daily to maintain your tan.
-Just be sure to stay away from oil-based moisturizers, as they can strip away your tan and leave you looking blotchy!
+Just be sure to stay away from oil-based moisturizers, as they can strip away your tan and leave you looking blotchy.

 About the Author:Diana creates on-trend beauty content for Makeup.com readers.
 She stays up-to-date on the latest beauty news and product launches and tests every makeup item that comes through the door.
 As an employee of L’Oréal, Diana writes stories about beauty products across the entire brand portfolio.